Now Is Good

 Ol Parker did a solid job directing the film.

-Chemistry between Dakota & Jeremy’s characters, Tessa & Adam felt organic.
+Chemistry between Dakota and Jeremy’s characters, Tessa & Adam felt organic.
 They’re perfect for each other.
 It makes you care about them.
 Thank goodness Shailene Woodley & Ansel Elgort weren’t casted as lovers just like “The Fault in Our Stars.”
-Why do I think it’s gross, because they played onscreen siblings in the Divergent series.
+Why do I think it’s gross?
+Because they played onscreen siblings in the “Divergent” series.
+Adam is not like Brian Griffin taking advantage of women.
+Especially that one episode titled, “Married with Cancer.”

 Tessa’s motivation is justified as we know that she wants to complete a list of things to do as much as she can before her life ends.
 It’s pretty sad she’ll never get to have a family of her own, grow old with a special someone and never give birth to a kid.

-I don’t wanna mentioned the ending.
-You are gonna have to see for yourself.
+I don’t wanna mentioned the Ending.
+You’re gonna have to see for yourself.
 Again, bring a couple of tissues.

-Singer, Elle Goulding contributed a song for the film called, “I Know You Care.”
+Singer, Elle Goulding performed a song for the film called, “I Know You Care.”
 She also did a music video featuring clips from the movie.
 In my opinion, I think it’s the saddest song ever made.
 I have to admit.
 That song made me cry.
 Elle deserves Bonus Points for this song.
-I wish it was nominated at The Oscars for “Best Original Song.”
+I wish it was nominated at the Oscars for “Best Original Song.”
+She’s also one of my favorite singers.

 Unhealthy: Cinematography suffers from a bad case of Shaky Cam.
 Who’s in charge of principal photography, Hammy the Squirrel from “Over the Hedge?”

-Tessa’s mother is also unsympathetic.
+Tessa’s mother is unsympathetic.
 She wouldn’t let Adam help save her own daughter from bleeding like Tim Roth’s character Mr. Orange from “Reservoir Dogs.”
-Dude!
+Hey!
 Let her boyfriend rescue your own daughter!

 Product Placement (Pee Pee for short) featuring brands including Burger King, Colgate & Oral-B. I’ll let this con slide, because I couldn’t find any other brand to spot.

-In my point of view, Now Is Good is an underrated average romantic-drama.
-If it weren’t for moronic parents and Shaky Cam, I would’ve bumped up the grade.
-If you are interested in seeing Now Is Good to get ready for Dakota’s future (possibly) comeback, I recommend it for you & your boyfriend or girlfriend.
+Now Is Good is an underrated romantic-drama that’ll make you cry.
+It’s also a guilty pleasure of mine.
+If you are interested in seeing Now Is Good to get ready for Dakota’s comeback, I highly recommend it for you and your boyfriend or girlfriend.
 Remember to bring a couple tissues, no big bowl of chopped onions!
 I hope Dakota gets back on track.
 She’s one of the most talented actresses of her time and I’m a huge fan of her work.